dataswift/open-source-developer-portal/app/home/why/what_is_hat.md

 ### Who is HATDeX

-HATDeX is the technology partner for the provisioning of HAT Private 'Microserver' Data Accounts (HAT PMDAs) and the facilitation of on-demand, real-time personal data and content exchanges (DEX) on the HAT Platform.
+HATDeX is the technology partner for the provisioning of HAT Microservers and the facilitation of on-demand, real-time personal data and content exchanges (DEX) on the HAT Platform.
 We built the open sourced technology to enable the provisioning of HATs by partners and also built the secure data exchange (DEX) between businesses and their customers.
 This is fully GDPR-compliant. https://hatdex.org

 ### Who is HAT Community Foundation